oubino/locpix_points/labnotes.md

 ### ToDo

 1. Clustering and visualisation (feature extraction)
     a.
-Go over the script, check it works and clear up all remaining errors/questions b.distance birth, distance death?
+Extra cluster features: distance birth, distance death, cluster skew?
+    b.
+Note papers about cluster size and number of receptors per cluster for DBSCAN
     c.
-Note papers about cluster size and number of receptors per cluster for DBSCAN
-    d.
-Also note other things can provide e.g. UMAP on features for each cluster For below two see arXiv:1711.09869v2
+Also note other things can provide e.g. UMAP on features for each cluster
-    e.
-Is length just the eigenvalue for the largest and area one lambda1 x labmda 2
-    f.
-Do we use the geometric features just as input to embedding or should we add on
 2. Process
     a.
 Needs to consider the different splits
     b.
 Different structure based on model